 L.R.
 37-2.2 Preparation of Joint Stipulation.
 Following the conference of counsel, counsel for the moving party must personally deliver, e-mail, or fax to counsel for the opposing party the moving party's portion of the stipulation, together with all declarations and exhibits to be offered in support of the moving party's position.
-Unless the parties agree otherwise, within seven days of receipt of the moving party's material, counsel for the opposing party must personally deliver, e-mail, or fax to counsel for the moving party the opposing party's portion of the stipulation, together with all declarations and exhibits to be offered in support of the stipulation party must personally deliver, e-mail, or fax to counsel for the moving party the opposing party's portion of the stipulation, together with all declarations and exhibits to be offered in support of the opposing party's material is added to the stipulation by the moving party's counsel, the stipulation must be provided to opposing counsel, who must sign it (electronically or otherwise) and return it to counsel for the moving party no later than the end of the next business day, so that it can be filed with the notice of motion.
+Unless the parties agree otherwise, within seven days of receipt of the moving party's material, counsel for the opposing party must personally deliver, e-mail, or fax to counsel for the moving party the opposing party's portion of the stipulation, together with all declarations and exhibits to be offered in support of the opposing party's position.
+After the opposing party's material is added to the stipulation by the moving party's counsel, the stipulation must be provided to opposing counsel, who must sign it (electronically or otherwise) and return it to counsel for the moving party no later than the end of the next business day, so that it can be filed with the notice of motion.

-L.R.
+- L.R.
 37-2.3 Supplemental Memorandum.
 After the Joint Stipulation is filed, each party may file a supplemental memorandum of law not later than fourteen days before the hearing date.
 Unless otherwise ordered by the Court, a supplemental memorandum may not exceed five pages in length.
-No other separate memorandum of points and authorities may be filed by either party in connection with the motion.
+No other separate memorandum of points and authorities may be filed by either party in connection with the motion. - L.R.

-L.R.
 37-2.4 Failure to File Joint Stipulation.
 The Court will not consider any discovery motion in the absence of a joint stipulation or a declaration from counsel for the moving party establishing that opposing counsel (a) failed to confer in a timely manner under L.R.
 37-1; (b) failed to provide the opposing party's portion of the joint stipulation in a timely manner under L.R.
 37-2.2; or (c) refused to sign and return the joint stipulation after the opposing party's portion was added.
 If such declaration accompanies the motion, then L.Rs.
-6-1, 7-9 and 7-10 apply.
+6-1, 7-9 and 7-10 apply. - L.R.

-L.R.
 37-3 Hearing on Motion.
 The motion must be noticed to be heard on a regular Motion Day for the appropriate judge at least twenty-one days after the filing of the motion.
-Unless the Court in its discretion otherwise allows, no discovery motions may be filed or heard on an ex parte basis absent a showing of irreparable injury or prejudice not attributable to the lack of diligence of the moving party.

-L.R.
-37-4 Cooperation of Counsel - Sanctions.
+Unless the Court in its discretion otherwise allows, no discovery motions may be filed or heard on an ex parte basis absent a showing of irreparable injury or prejudice not attributable to the lack of diligence of the moving party. - L.R.
+37-4 Cooperation of Counsel Sanctions.
 The failure of any counsel to comply with or cooperate in the foregoing procedures may result in the imposition of sanctions.